12 Strings, factors, and dates

 TipOpinion

 You do not need to memorize regex.
-You need to know it exists, know the basics from the table above, and know how to look up the rest.
-The stringr cheatsheet is your friend.
+Know that it exists, know the basics from the table above, and keep the stringr cheatsheet within arm’s reach.
+That is enough.

 Exercises